Sorry, Jesus, but ancient Greek myths were the true inspiration behind the Old and New Testament Bible stories.

 In the New Testament, it’s about forgiving everyone, no matter what they’ve done to you.

 Now you’re supposed to forgive people and pray to God for them so that God can save their eternal souls.
 No sin is too high!

-It offers lots of hope because anyone can be forgiven and saved provided they have faith in Jesus Christ.
+It offers lots of hope because anyone can be forgiven and saved if the person has faith in Jesus Christ.

-If this were true in any way, then this alone would prove that God has a split personality at the very least because the Old Testament and the New Testament are very different.
+If this were true in any way, then this alone would prove that the God of the Bible has a split personality at the very least because the Old Testament and the New Testament are very different.

-I understand someone changing their mind about a few things, but this is crazy silly stuff!
+I can understand someone changing their mind about a few things, but this is crazy silly stuff!

 Greek Myths in the Bible